qdrant/landing_page/qdrant-landing/content/documentation/frameworks/spark.md

 # Apache Spark

-[Apache Spark](https://spark.apache.org/) is a distributed computing framework designed for big data processing and analytics.
-This connector enables [Qdrant](https://qdrant.tech/) to be a storage destination in Spark.
+[Spark](https://spark.apache.org/) is a distributed computing framework designed for big data processing and analytics.
+The [Qdrant-Spark connector](https://github.com/qdrant/qdrant-spark) enables Qdrant to be a storage destination in Spark.

 ## Installation